-Since an epic meal deserves an epic journey, we decided to visit Albi as part of our Maison Bras getaway from Lyon.
+Since an epic meal deserves an epic journey, we decided to visit Albi France as part of our Maison Bras getaway from Lyon.

 We love Europe, and France in particular, for many reasons – great food, magnificent scenery, ancient cultures and some of the best public transportation on the planet.
 It’s a pleasure to hop on France’s network of TGV trains and travel to and from many destinations including Paris, Lyon, Provence and Strasbourg.
 Traveling on high-speed rail is easy, fast and comfortable.